aappddeevv/scalar2020/presentation/content/introduction/2-nlp.md

 Natural Language Processing (NLP) is a fast moving subfeld in the general AI / Machine Learning field.

 New results are routinely announced quarterly.
 2017-2018 announced new approaches that reshaped the field.

-While NLP goes back to the 1950s there are a few specific areas of NLP that are the focus today and that are shaping the AI race.